stanfordnmbl/osim-rl/README.md

 #### `reset(difficulty = 0, seed = None)`

+Restart the enivironment with a given `difficulty` level and a `seed`.

-* `difficulty` - `0` - no obstacles, `1` - 2 randomly positioned obstacles (balls fixed in the ground), `2` - same as `1` but also strength of psoas muscles varies.
+* `difficulty` - `0` - no obstacles, `1` - 3 randomly positioned obstacles (balls fixed in the ground), `2` - same as `1` but also strength of psoas muscles varies.
 It is set to z * 100%, where z is a normal variable with the mean 1 and the standard deviation 0.1
 * `seed` - starting seed for the random number generator.
 If the seed is `None`, generation from the previous seed is continued.

-Restart the enivironment with a given `difficulty` level and a `seed`.

 #### `step(action)`

+Make one iteration of the simulation.

 * `action` - a list of length `18` of continuous values in `[0,1]` corresponding to excitation of muscles.